 Marion Frostick: Deputy Chair of Governors

 Marion studied French and Music at the University of Birmingham, and began her career as a secondary school French teacher and EFL teacher.
 She moved into staff training and development with the British Council, and then, after completing an MBA at Henley Management College, worked for the next 15 years as a freelance management skills training consultant.
 Clients included the BBC, Virgin Mobile, American Express, British Airways and Crown Agents.
 She then studied for a Masters in Education at Oxford Brookes University, specialising in dyslexia and literacy, and further training in supporting autistic students.
 For the last 14 years she has been working at the University of Oxford as a specialist study skills tutor for students with specific learning difficulties including dyslexia and dyspraxia.

-Marion lives in Oxford, is married to Andrew and has two children.
+Marion lives in Oxford, is married to Andrew and has two children, both dyslexic.